 By Jim Neumann.
 Jim is customer support specialist at DEVONtechnologies and works from home in Michigan, USA, or any other place he likes.

-Your alarm clock didn't go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
+Your alarm clock didn’t go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
 This is a typical morning for a commuter.
-But there's an alternative.
-According to current research, in 2014 almost 2.9 million people in the US alone telecommuted for For Profit employers.
+But there’s an alternative.
+According to current research, in 2020 almost 54% of US workers telecommuted at least once a month.
 I am one of them.
 So what is telecommuting really like? (more)

 Only four weeks ago we began looking for a customer relations and support specialist to join our support hero, Bill DeVille.
 We hadn’t have to look for too long: Jim Neumann is the new face here at DEVONtechnologies.
 He officially starts working for us next Monday but because he just loves helping people he enthusiastically jumped into the cold water right away — which means in this case: our user forum. (more)